i. Forex market is open 24 hours a day for 5 days a week.

 What are forex trading sessions?

 The forex market is open for trading throughout the day but it doesn’t mean that traders are present in front of their terminals the entire day in order to trade.
-Hence traders have divided the entire day of trading of the forex market into sessions.
+Hence a trading is divided into trading sessions.

 1. Asian forex session (Tokyo)